Autism Information and Advice Service

 What this service offers

-Clear, impartial information about autism and autism-related difficulties
+• Clear, impartial information about autism and related needs.

-Guidance to help you understand systems such as education, health, social care, and benefits
+• Guidance to help you understand education, health, social care and benefits systems.

 Understanding autism and autism-related differences